apache/carbondata/docs/mv-guide.md

      SELECT country, max(price) FROM sales GROUP BY country
    ```

- will query against related table **sales** only, because it does not satisfy materialized view
+ will query against fact table **sales** only, because it does not satisfy materialized view
  selection logic.

 ## Loading data